 Not far from the Colchis Fountain, you can find numerous interesting buildings around the city center.
 Just across the street from the fountain is the Meskhishvili Theatre, an attractive circular building which dates back to 1861.
 Capable of seating over 800 people, it still regularly hosts performances.

 A short walk away is the Kutaisi Synagogue, built in 1885.
 Another interesting religious monument in the city center is the Kutaisi Holy Annunciation Church, a unique (for Georgia) Baroque-style church.
 Modeled after a church in St. Petersburg, this building also dates back to the 19th century.

 While only visible from a distance, you can also go and check out a building known as the Golden Marquee, one of the country’s oldest secular buildings.
 Built in the 1600s, it’s a small part of the royal palace of a former Imeretian King.

 The building happens to be just next to a cable car station that takes people up to a scenic viewpoint atop a mountain.
-Sadly it was closed during my visit, so I never got to see what it was about.
+But as it was closed during my visit, I never got to see what it was about.

 During your wanderings around town, you can also enjoy some nice views of traditional-style houses along the Rioni River.
 And don’t miss the funky Soviet-era facade of the Kutaisi Market entrance near the Red Bridge!